EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

       **CONV** can contain more than one number.
 Then the two styles might generate a difference.
-In practice, the parser can only find one number to convert in the contents of **fragment 2**, and that is all it would generate.\footnote{Whether or not reading only one number later produces an error, will depends on whether **CONV** _must_ contain more than one number or it only _may_ do so.
-There are instances of both.}  For **fragment 1**, the parser would see a second string `**MIX=...**' but it fail to convert it to a number (it not a valid representation of a number).
+In practice, the parser can only find one number to convert in the contents of **fragment 2**, and that is all it would generate.
+For **fragment 1**, the parser would see a second string `MIX=...` but it fail to convert it to a number.
 Thus, the net effect would be the
       same: only one number would be parsed.

+      _Note:_{: style="color: red"} Whether or not reading only one number produces an error, will depends on whether **CONV** _must_ contain more than one number or it only _may_ do so.
+There are instances of both.

 3. When a token's contents consist of a string (as distinct from a string representation of a number) and brackets are _not_ used,